What to Expect as a Resident Doctor: A Closer Look at Medical Residency

 What is medical residency like?
 5 questions answered

-1. What is residency in medical school?
+1. What is a residency program?

-The immersive experience you’ll acquire during residency will be unlike any you’ve had in your medical training thus far.
+The hands-on experience you’ll acquire during residency will be unlike any you’ve had in your medical training thus far.
 “The only way you’re going to learn medicine is through experience and mentorship,” explains Dr. Buck Parker, general and trauma surgeon at St. Mark’s Hospital in Salt Lake City, Utah.

 2. Is medical residency hard?